WARP-LAB/WARP-GUIDES-WEBPACK/02-cssandfiles/readme.md

 }
 ```

-Build for *development* and *production*, note the difference in browser.
+Build for *development* and *testing* tiers, note the difference in browser.

 ---
 # Loading files